qiskit-community/qiskit-experiments/CONTRIBUTING.md

    etc.), you've added or updated a reno release note for that change and tagged the PR for the changelog.
-6. If your code requires a change to dependencies, you've updated the corresponding requirements file: `requirements.txt` for core dependencies, `requirements-extras.txt` for dependencies for optional features, and `requirements-dev.txt` for dependencies required for running tests and building documentation.
+6. If your code requires a change to dependencies, you've updated the corresponding sections of `pyproject.toml`: `project.dependencies` for core dependencies, `project.optional-dependencies` for dependencies for optional features, and `dependency-groups.dev` for dependencies required for running tests and building documentation.

 The sections below go into more detail on the guidelines for each point.